cdkovacs/setup-python-artifactory/README.md

 - **No problem matchers.** Add them at the workflow level if needed.
 - **No freethreaded builds** are mirrored by default.
 Toggle `INCLUDE_FREETHREADED=true` on the sync job to publish them; the action skips them in matching.

-If you need any of the above, the architecture supports adding them — open an issue.
+If you need any of the above, the architecture supports adding them.
+Open an issue.

 ## How it works